Kenya entry requirements for Madagascar passport holders

 No transit visa needed

-Madagascar passport holders transiting through Kenya do not need a transit visa if staying airside and not passing through immigration.
+Madagascar passport holders transiting through Kenya do not require a visa if staying airside and continuing within 24 hours.

 Airside transitAllowed up to 24h